Michael Dalessio

 Co-Author of nokogiri

-Loofah is an HTML sanitizer (based on Nokogiri) which can be used to prevent cross-site scripting (XSS) attacks.
-It provides a variety of methods to clean or remove unsafe HTML, and delivers ActiveRecord plugins for Rails applications.
+Loofah is the default HTML sanitizer in Rails, which can be used to prevent cross-sitescripting (XSS) attacks.
+It provides a variety of methods to clean or remove unsafe HTML,and delivers ActiveRecord plugins for Rails applications.

 Selected Smaller Projects and Contributions